pipispipa/Shipping-Counties/readme.txt

 Enhances WooCommerce by allowing you to display shipping countries on product pages as flags.

-Key Features:
-- Easy-to-use meta box for specifying shipping countries on the product edit screen.
-- Display shipping countries as flags on the product detail page.
-- Compatibility with WooCommerce's High Performance Order Storage (HPOS) feature.

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/ship-from-countries-for-woocommerce` directory, or install the plugin through the WordPress plugins screen directly.